How many ounces of water should you drink per day?

 Some people set a goal to drink a gallon every day.
 Drinking plenty of water has its advantages.
 Among them:

 About 20% of your daily fluid intake will usually come from food, and the rest you get from drinks.
-But instead of counting how many ounces you’re drinking, listen to your body.
-Drink when you’re thirsty and try to consume water slowly throughout the day.
+If counting how many ounces you're drinking sounds like a chore, don't sweat it.
+You can start with just listening to your body and drinking when you feel thirsty.
+Keep a bottle handy so you can quench your thirst throughout the day.

 How to tell if you're dehydrated

-When dehydrated, your body lacks the fluids to carry out normal functions.
-You likely need more water if you notice the following signs of dehydration:
+When dehydrated, your body lacks the fluids needed to carry out normal functions.
+You might need more water if you notice the following signs of dehydration:

 You can also try the skin test.
 Pinch one of your knuckles and let go.
 If you’re dehydrated, the skin will stay raised for a few seconds.
 If it quickly returns to normal, you’re probably okay.